Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Conclusion

 \section{Conclusion}

-This study investigates semiparametric efficient estimation of ATE when auxiliary unlabeled covariates are accessible.
+This study investigates semiparametric efficient estimation of ATE and ATT when auxiliary unlabeled covariates are accessible.
 We consider both one-sample and two-sample scenarios, and derive semiparametric efficiency bounds for each.
 Based on the corresponding efficient influence functions, we construct asymptotically efficient estimators via Neyman orthogonal scores.
 Our approach leverages generalized Riesz regression for estimating nuisance parameters, allowing flexible incorporation of unlabeled covariates.
-We further analyze the asymptotic properties under settings where the number of unlabeled samples diverges, and demonstrate the superiority of our estimator in terms of efficiency compared to standard inverse probability weighting and regression adjustment methods.
-The proposed framework unifies and extends existing methods for treatment effect estimation under covariate shift, missing labels, and semi-supervised settings.
+The main implication is that unlabeled covariates reduce the variance associated with averaging the conditional treatment effect over the evaluation covariate density, while the conditional outcome-noise component remains governed by the labeled data.
+The two-sample analysis also clarifies that the evaluation-density mixture parameter is part of the estimand, and that the efficient influence functions must be centered within each stratum.
+The ATT extension shows that the same principle continues to hold for debiased ratio targets, but the efficient score must also correct the treatment law and the treatment mass.
+The proposed framework performs prediction-powered causal inference and extends existing methods for treatment effect estimation under covariate shift, missing labels, and semi-supervised settings.